Bloom-host/BloomDocs/docs/running_a_server/waterfall.md

 ## Configure Waterfall

-*Before you setup this section, go to each of your backend servers and click the "Make Internal" button under the Ports and Proxies tab.*
+*Before you set up this section, go to each of your backend servers and click the "Make Internal" button under the Ports and Proxies tab.*

 If you would like to read more information on our internal servers please see [here](/internal-servers).